-Funds may be disbursed on a quarterly basis.
-For low-income communities, 10% of the award may be advanced upfront to the recipient to be offset against actual expenditures at the end of the award and monthly disbursements may be requisitioned.
+Loan funds will be disbursed on a reimbursement basis and may be drawn down quarterly or after the completion of milestones identified in the grant agreement.
+For low-income communities, up to 15% of the award may be advanced upfront as startup costs to the recipient to be offset against actual expenditures at the end of the award.
+For all other communities, 10% may be advanced as startup costs.
+A request for award advance must be submitted to the department with quarterly report.